monerium/smart-contracts/docs/DeploymentPlaybook.md

 Before beginning the deployment process, ensure you have:

-- An Externally Owned Account (EOA) with deployment permissions
+- A new Externally Owned Account (EOA)
 - Sufficient native tokens in your EOA to cover deployment costs
 - Access to the required environment variables and API keys
   - JSON-RPC URL